Ecoblockchain/FizViz-Windows/README.md

 Set those up, and click the "What Credentials do I need?" button.

-Next step is to create an OAuth 2.0 Client ID and Consent Screen for the account.
+3) Next step is to create an OAuth 2.0 Client ID and Consent Screen for the account.
 We usually call ours "FizViz"

 * Google will prompt you to specify a product name

 Set that up and Hit "Continue"

-** Next Step - Important! **

-Now, you should be ready to download your credentials - you will get a JSON file downloaded from Google.
+4) **Important!** Now, you should be ready to download your credentials - you will get a JSON file downloaded from Google.

 The contents will look something like this: